serverdata-net/elevate-dotnet-sdk/README.md

-# Elevate API SDK for .NET
+# Elevate SDK for .NET
 ​
 You can use this C# client library to integrate Elevate APIs into your application.
 To do this, you will need an Elevate account.
 Before you start, we recommend that you visit our [Developer Portal](https://developer.elevate.services/).